plentz/lol_dba/README.md

 -----------------
 >The primary key is always indexed.
 This is generally true for all storage engines that at all supports indices.

-For this reason, no longer displays a gem suggestions about adding indexes to primary keys.
+For this reason, we no longer suggest to add indexes to primary keys.

 Tests
 -----